axiros/DevApps/tests/tutorial.md

 [TOC]

-# `devapp`: Configures and Runs Functions
+# `devapp`: Command Line Function Configurator and Runner

-The `devapp` command allows to configure and run setups like these
-directly:
+Given you have a setup like this:

 ```python
 import operator